 Living in Community

 Sunyata is run entirely by volunteers and there are many types of activities that are required to keep the place going.
-There are many jobs that need to be done around the centre such as in the kitchen, garden, the forest and with keeping the buildings clean.
-The working time set aside each morning helps to maintain the centre and also helps us to practice mindfulness in ordinary tasks.
+There is a range of jobs that need doing around the centre such as in the kitchen, garden, the forest and with keeping the buildings clean.
+The working time set aside each morning and afternoon helps to maintain the centre and also gives us the opportunity to practice mindfulness in ordinary tasks.

 We are grateful for your help.
 We hope that the structure of the day, with its times of silent contemplation together, individual reflection and more engaged work, can help each of us to find a balance in our practice.

 We would appreciate it if you could be mindful around the conservation of energy and protecting the beautiful natural environment here at Sunyata.
-Please keep communal areas clean and tidy and remember no smoking, candles or incense in any of the rooms or buildings.
+Please keep communal areas clean and tidy and avoid using candles or incense in any of the buildings.
+Sunyata grounds are non-smoking.

 Guests are asked not to listen to music or engage in other forms of entertainment whilst at Sunyata.
 We also ask you to refrain from using phones and electronic devices in the common areas.
 As with other guidelines, these are simply ways of creating an environment conducive to contemplation.
 We also ask guests to keep noise to a minimum after 9 pm.

 Guests are asked to respect the sanctity of the meditation hall by using it only for meditation and following the guidelines related to its use.